-If they are not the same, the values contained in the region at a- $addr_1$ are copied to a- $addr_2$, up to the minimum size of either of the two regions.
+If the operation succeeds, a-addr2 is the aligned starting address of u address units of allocated memory and ior is zero. a-addr2 may be, but need not be, the same as a-addr1.
+If they are not the same, the values contained in the region at a-addr1 are copied to a-addr2, up to the minimum size of either of the two regions.
 If they are the same, the values contained in the region are preserved to the minimum of u or the original size.
-If a- $addr_2$ is not the same as a- $addr_1$, the region of memory at a- $addr_1$ is returned to the system according to the operation of FREE.
+If a-addr2 is not the same as a-addr1, the region of memory at a-addr1 is returned to the system according to the operation of FREE.